The Value of Life Coaching Services for Life’s Transitions

-As a life coach, I help people make major life transitions with ease, grace and humor.
+As a life coach, I help people make major life transitions with ease, grace, and humor.

-- rebuild a better life post-divorce
+- Rebuild a better life post-divorce

-- find a partner / start a family
+- Find a partner / start a family

 Coaching Intro Session

-When we work together, we work together for the entirety of our engagement, not just during our strategy sessions.
-Don’t save your questions for the in-office visits, let’s work together while you’re taking action between sessions.
+When we work together, we work together for the entirety of our engagement, not just during each coaching session.
+Don’t save your questions (or challenges) for the in-office visits, let’s work together while you’re taking action between sessions.

-Just like your track coach will show you your running times and give you the tools to do better, I’ll show you the thought patterns that you may or may not be aware of, and give you the tools to shift them.
+Just like your track coach will show you your running times and give you the tools to do better, I’ll show you the thought patterns you may or may not be aware of and give you the tools to shift them.

 What Are Life Coach Qualifications?

-That said, there are lots of life coach training programs.
-But you don’t *have* to take any of them to be a life coach.
+That said, there are lots of life coach training programs, but you don’t *have* to take any of them to be a life coach.

-I’ve completed several career transitions myself; from dot-com executive to food stylist, cooking teacher, culinary host and cookbook author to career and life coach.
+I’ve completed several career transitions myself, from dot-com executive to cooking teacher, culinary host and cookbook author to career and life coach.
 I married late in life and have four children (including a stepdaughter).

 Am I The Right Coach For You?

-Are you ready to get to work?
+Are you ready to get to work with an impactful life coach?
 My clients experience change because they work for it.
-In addition to our regular coaching sessions, where we set strategy, reframe old ways of thinking and shift stress to eustress.
+During our regular personal life coaching sessions, we set strategies, reframe old ways of thinking, and shift stress to eustress.

 I can’t do it for you, but I can (and will) support you as you do it.